learning-zone/css-basics/README.md

 <div class="box"></div>
 ```
-**Child Combinator**: A selector that uses the child combinator is similar to a selector that uses a descendant combinator, except it only targets immediate child elements.
+**vi) Child Combinator**: A selector that uses the child combinator is similar to a selector that uses a descendant combinator, except it only targets immediate child elements.
 ```css
 #container > .box {
    float: left;